nathan-fiscaletti/nathan-fiscaletti.github.io/_posts/2019-05-02-creating-a-custom-numeric-base-in-php.md

 echo "b5($b5val)\t==\tb3($b3val)".PHP_EOL;
 ```

-You can create any base up to base-36, after that you must supply a custom dictionary.
+You can create any base up to base-36, after that you must supply a custom library.

-## Custom Dictionary
+## Custom Libraries

-So, my thought was to supplement all digits within my base with a dictionary of words taken from a text file.
+So, my thought was to supplement all digits within my base with a library of words taken from a text file.
 My base would be the number of words stored in the file.
-If the file had `88` words in it, it would be base-88, however wouldn't rely on any numbers or the alphabet and instead would use each word from the document as a "digit".
+If the file had `88` words in it, it

----
+would be base-88, however wouldn't rely on any numbers or the alphabet and instead would use each word from the document as a "digit".

 Let's say I have the following text document